utmapp/docs.getutm.app/guides/windows.md

 6. Create two new values: Choose New -> DWORD (32-bit) and create `BypassTPMCheck` and `BypassSecureBootCheck`.
 Set both values to 1.
 7. Close out of Registry Editor and Command Prompt.
 8. In setup, press the back button and then Next to continue installation.

+If you are trying to emulate a Windows 11 x86_64 guest on an Apple Silicon (arm) host, this error can be due to UTM's VM creation assistant configuration setting for number of threads.
+If you left it to default/blank, it defaults to 1 thread.
+Windows requires >1 thread.
+Therefore to fix this, you can power down the guest, go to the VM system settings, and set a core count > 1.
+Then boot the VM again, it should work.

 ### Ping does not work